 We have incurred significant operating losses in each year since our incorporation in July 2018, do not expect to become profitable in the near future, and may never achieve profitability.
-Our net losses were \$8.6 million and \$3.6 million for the six months ended June 30, 2021 and 2020, respectively.
-As of June 30, 2021, we had an accumulated deficit of \$22.0 million.
+Our net losses were \$14.7 million and \$5.9 million for the nine months ended September 30, 2021 and 2020, respectively.
+As of September 30, 2021, we had an accumulated deficit of \$28.2 million.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We have no products approved for commercial sale, have not generated any revenue from product sales and have incurred losses in each year since our inception in July 2018.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development program of AV-101 and from general and administrative costs associated with our operations.
 AV-101 will require substantial additional development time and resources before we would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
-We also do not vet have a sales organization or commercial infrastructure and, accordingly, we will incur significant expenses to develop a sales organization or commercial infrastructure in advance of generating any commercial product sales.
+We also do not yet have a sales organization or commercial infrastructure and, accordingly, we will incur significant expenses to develop a sales organization or commercial infrastructure in advance of generating any commercial product sales.
 In addition, as a public company, we will continue to incur additional costs associated with operating that we did not incur as a private company.
 As a result, we expect to continue to incur significant expenses and operating losses for the foreseeable future, and we anticipate these losses will increase as we continue to develop AV-101 through clinical trials and regulatory submissions.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
-Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.
-Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
+Even if we do become profitable, we may not be able to sustain or increase our profitablity on a quarterly or annual basis.
+Our p